Ethical Risks in Class Litigation: Locating and Communicating With Class Members, Settlements, and More

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss strategies for plaintiff and defense counsel to navigate the unique ethical challenges that arise in class litigation, including the risks involved with locating and communicating with class members and engaging in class settlement negotiations.
+This CLE course will discuss strategies for plaintiff and defense counsel to navigate the unique ethical challenges that arise in class litigation, including the risks involved with locating and communicating with class members and engaging in class settlement negotiations.

 - Conflicts of interest within the class